axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

 RONIN_PARAMS=--gcmode archive --http.api eth,net,web3,consortium --txpool.pricelimit 20000000000 --miner.gasprice 20000000000 --txpool.nolocals
 ```

-4. Start the node by running the following command:
+7\.
+Start the node:

 ```
 cd  /axie/ronin-manager && docker-compose up -d
 ```

-After a few minutes, go to the [stats page](https://stats.roninchain.com/) to verify that your node is connected and up to date with the network.
+After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of your node.
+If it's green, the node is connected and up to date with the network.